Code of Conduct

 Information and the processing of information are key elements, and are critical to the success of each and every business activity.
 When handling information, particular attention should be paid to precision and accuracy, the relevant degree of confidentiality, and data protection.

 All our records, reports and statements must be accurate and truthful.
 The generally accepted accounting principles should be adhered to.
-Records, files, etc. for which confidential company information is used may only be created if this directly serves the interests of the LAPP Group and all data protection standards are complied with.
+Records, files, etc. for which confidential company information is used may only be created if this directly serves the interests of LAPP and all data protection standards are complied with.

 b. b.
 Confidentiality